yandex-cloud/yc-solution-library-for-aws/System Manager (hybrid instance management)/README.md

-# AWS Systems Manager for Hybrid managed instances
+# AWS Systems Manager for hybrid managed instances
-Systems Manager provides a unified user interface so you can view operational data from multiple managed instances across AWS, on-premise and other cloud providers and allows you to automate operational tasks across your resources.
-With Systems Manager, you can group resources, view operational data for monitoring and troubleshooting, and take action on your groups of resources.
+Systems Manager provides a unified user interface so you can view operational data from multiple managed instances across AWS, on-premises, and other cloud providers and allows you to automate operational tasks across your resources.
+With Systems Manager, you can group resources, view operational data for monitoring and troubleshooting, and audit operation changes for your groups of resources.
 Systems Manager simplifies resource and application management, shortens the time to detect and resolve operational problems, and makes it easy to operate and manage your infrastructure securely at scale.

-Systems Manager securely communicates with a lightweight agent installed on your servers to execute management tasks.
-This helps you manage resources for Windows and Linux operating systems running on Amazon EC2, on-premises and other cloud providers.
-[Here](https://docs.aws.amazon.com/systems-manager/latest/userguide/what-is-systems-manager.html) you can read more about that service.
+ystems Manager securely communicates with a lightweight agent installed on your servers to execute management tasks.
+This helps you manage resources for Windows and Linux operating systems running on Amazon EC2, on-premises, and other cloud providers.
+You can read more about the service [here](https://docs.aws.amazon.com/systems-manager/latest/userguide/what-is-systems-manager.html).

 Configuring your hybrid environment for Systems Manager enables you to do the following:
 * Create a consistent and secure way to remotely manage your hybrid workloads from one location using the same tools or scripts.